rhinobase/raftyui/apps/docs/pages/components/skeleton.md

 ## Import

-Skeleton is used to display the loading state of some component.
+Skeleton is used to display the loading state of some component in the shape and form of the same component.

 ```jsx
 import { Skeleton } from "@rafty/ui";